 Use it immediately, or cool it down and refrigerate for later.

-How to make fresh cherry dessert sauce without cornstarch ~
+how to make cherry sauce without cornstarch

 - The best substitute for cornstarch in a cherry sauce is arrowroot flour, used in the same manner as the cornstarch.
 This will give you the same glossy finish to your sauce.